Kevin Arrieta

 Kevin Nahuel Arrieta (born 16 February 1997) is an Argentine professional futsal player who plays as a winger.

 Career

 Called up to replace Andrés Geraghty, who was injured, Arrieta became Argentina's highlight in the 2024 FIFA Futsal World Cup, having outstanding performances especially against France, in the semi-finals.
-The athlete stood out for his accurate penalty kicks from the second mark, which gave him the mark of 7 goals in the competition and the award of the Bronze Boot.
+The athlete stood out for his accurate penalty kicks from the second mark, which gave him the mark of seven goals in the competition and the award of the Bronze Boot.

 Since 11 July 2024 he has represented Nitida Alzira, from Spain.

 Personal life

-Arrieta older brothers, Juan and Oscar, are also futsal players.
+Arrieta's older brothers, Juan and Oscar, are also futsal players.